 Note: You can also speed up the process by using a sewing machine!

 Step 2: Add another piece of the Pumpkin body to the other two pieces!

 You should now have two pieces of the pumpkin body sewn together.
 Hold up your sewn piece, and open it up like a mouth!
 Then, add your third piece to the top upper-lip piece of your felt!
 The image above (step 2) models exactly how you should hold the felt.

 From here, complete the same directions in Step 1, and create another slip stitch.
 If you run out of string, you should easily be able to make a final knot and then pick up from the same spot when you have more string.

-By now you should have a good hang of the slip stitch!
+By now, you should have a good hang of the slip stitch!
 Essentially, you will continue adding the unsown pumpkin body pieces to the now growing pumpkin exterior.
-As a rule of thumb, make sure to keep the traced part of your template to the interior of the pumpkin.
+As a rule of thumb, make sure to keep the traced part of your template to the pumpkin’s interior.
 You will need to keep stitching until you are almost done with the sixth part.

 When you get to the last (sixth) pumpkin body piece, you will need to stop stitching about 3 inches from the end!
 For a clean look to your felt pumpkin crafts (or any felt craft using this method), you will want to flip it inside out.

 Using the small 3-inch slit, push the stitched side into the hole until you have completely inverted the felt pumpkin.
 You will now have a cleaner exterior with a lot fewer stitch marks visible on your pumpkin!